 I highly recommend this as the best way to start your first day in the city!

 The Bogota graffiti tour is another one of those “must do” things in town, and is actually a walking tour as well, but focusing specifically on the vibrant street art scene in Bogota.

 Bogota is known as one of the 20 best cities in the world for street art aka graffiti, and while you can always be constantly marveling at some of the jaw-dropping works of art throughout the city, you will gain a much better insight, understanding, and appreciation by joining a tour.

 The Bogota Graffiti Tour is a donation based activity that happens every day in both English and Spanish, and part of the proceeds are invested back into the community.

 The best compromise between seeing a city on foot and seeing it by vehicle is by seeing it on a bicycle!
 Riding around the big sprawling capital city allows you to cover a lot more ground in a limited period of time, but also allows you to easily pull up and stop at areas of interest as the guide explains a little more about what you are seeing.

 Plus it makes for a great form of exercise, although you may want to give yourself at least a full day or two of acclimatization to the extreme altitude, otherwise, you might be busting a lung as you ride around.

-You will, of course, hit a number of the classic attractions in Bogota, but also visit a number of lesser visited areas whether it is a traditional fruit market, a tiny coffee factory, or the bullfighting ring.
+You will, of course, hit a number of the classic attractions in Bogota, but also visit a number of lesser-visited areas whether it is a traditional fruit market (there are some amazing Colombian fruits!), a tiny coffee factory, or the bullfighting ring.